Harish Khanna (actor): Acting career

 Khanna made his silver screen acting debut with Memories of Fear directed by Madhusree Dutta in 1995.
 He went on to work with directors like Govind Nihalani, Milan Luthria, Shoojit Sircar, Vishal Bhardwaj, Anurag Kashyap and Tigmanshu Dhulia.
 Some of his notable performances came with films like Sanshodhan (1996), Hazaar Chaurasi Ki Maa (1998), Kachhe Dhaage (1999), Charas (2004), Yahaan (2005), Kaminey (2009), 7 Khoon Maaf (2011) and Gangs of Wasseypur (2012).
 Anurga Kashyap gave him special mention at the beginning of Gangs of Wasseypur 2 for his outstanding performance in Gangs of Wasseypur.
 After his performances in films like 7 Khoon Maaf, Gangs of Wasseypur and Haraamkhor, he became a cult actor of India.
 He was seen in Netflix original film Rajma Chawal, directed by Leena Yadav, and received applaud for his performance in Bollywood film Sonchiriya directed by Abhishek Chaubey.
 Apart from Bollywood ventures has worked in British-Swedish film Trishna directed by Michael Winterbottom.
 Apart from films, Khanna appears in commercials regularly.
 Some of his notable commercials are paytm "Khushiyo ko Recharge Karo!" and "Friends Adult Diaper-Mother's Day".

 Personal life

 Khanna belongs to a middle-class family hailing from Jammu.
 His parents migrated from Lahore to Delhi and lived in different cities before they finally settled in Jammu during early 1980s.
 He has one brother and one sister.
 Being a nature lover, he loves to travel to the mountains and interacting with people.
-He is fluent in Hindi, Urdu, Panjabi and English.
+He is fluent in Hindi, Urdu, Punjabi and English.